metatypedev/metatype/docs/artifact-storage.md

 ## Reference count

 Artifacts are tracked using reference counts.
-After a successful upload, to each artifact is assigned a zero reference count.
+After a successful upload, each artifact is assigned a zero reference count.

 When a typegraph is deployed for the first time, the reference counts associated to each of its artifacts are incremented.